 No. We are far from that mountaintop.
 Sometimes I think we have arrived, only to find we climbed the wrong mountain.
 Sometimes, we get lost in the forest.
 Sometimes we achieve great heights and see the wonderful view.

-You see, this giant boulder sits in his way.
-This boulder is called autism.
+You see, this giant boulder is called Autism.